More drug deaths are happening across the UK

 You may decide to consult with a psychiatrist to see if you are showing signs of dependency on drugs.

-With opioids, some people that are going for addiction treatment may be prescribed the drug and others may not be.
+With opioids, some people who are going for addiction treatment may be prescribed the drug, and others may not be.

 By going to see a psychiatrist, it helps you understand the different methods of help available for you if you have a dependency.